Sunday, November 16, 2008

 And note yet one more caveat - a TTL of "3600" (1 hour) is normal, but some DNS providers have been seen to use a TTL of "86400" (1 day).
 This is possibly the motivation for the Blogger "In Transition" period for new custom domain setups created by "Buy A Domain".

-Also, it's likely that there are as many registrars that use "14400" (3 hours) as use "3600" (1 hour) for default TTL.
-If your registrar uses "14400" as a default, and you're reading here for advice, use "14400" for your DNS addresses.
-But remember to wait 3 hours, after making changes!
+Also, it's likely that there are as many registrars that use "14400" (4 hours) as use "3600" (1 hour) for default TTL.
+If the registrar for your domain uses "14400" as a default, and you're reading here for advice, use "14400" for your DNS addresses.
+But remember to wait 4 full hours, after making changes - if you want to be confident of getting the desired results!

 >> Top